 In compliance with the Family Educational Rights and Privacy Act (FERPA), the University treats the following student information as directory information, which can be disclosed without a specific release of information from the student: name, field of study, degrees/awards, participation in officially recognized activities, dates of attendance, level of enrollment.

-Students may restrict the release of directory information by written request available from the Director of Admissions/Registrar at [email protected]
+Students may restrict the release of directory information by written request available from the Registrar at [email protected]